hb9kns/NEMO/NEMO/static/howtos/users.md

 (To save, right click or directly copy, depending on the browser and operating system.)

+### Server time at page generation

+The server time is displayed at the top right corner.
+This is not updating, but reflects the time when the page displayed was generated on the server.

 ---

 [nemorepo]: https://github.com/hb9kns/NEMO "NEMO Github repository"